learning-zone/css-basics/README.md

 For example with this selector `p span`, browsers firstly find all the `<span>` elements and traverse up its parent all the way up to the root to find the `<p>` element.
 For a particular `<span>`, as soon as it finds a `<p>`, it knows that the `<span>` matches and can stop its matching.

-#### Q. How do you optimize css selectors?
-* This is very open and depend on what you are trying to achieve.
-If i order selectors in terms of render speed it would be like id, class, tag, siblings, child, descendant, universal, attribute, pseudo.
-Speed of ID and class is very close.
-However your code should be readable, maintainable and DRY along with highly performant.

-* The best practices in general are: avoid universal selectors, don't repeat yourself, remove redundant selectors, be as specific as possible, and keep learning.

 #### Q. How can you load css resources conditionally?
 ```@import``` allows you to load/import stylesheet by using a path (uri) representing the location of the file.
 You can define one or more media by comma separation for which you want to load the stylesheet.
 If browser dont support the media stylesheet will not be loaded.